 Contact a Chicago DUI Attorney

 If you or someone you know has been charged with driving under the influence or any other traffic offense, contact a knowledgeable Chicago DUI defense attorney today.
+You should hire a criminal defense attorney in Chicago that has knowledge of the most current DUI laws.
 With vast experience in defending individuals charged with DUI, attorney Steven Goldman has used innovative methods in the courtroom.
 Call (773) 484-3131 today to schedule your initial consultation.